-The County Courts at Law have officially adopted the forms below, and all forms submitted to the Court must be consistent; therefore, any reproduction of these forms in another format must match the official version of the form exactly, including font size, page breaks, margins and word or space placement, and may not exclude any portion of the official form.
+The County Courts at Law have officially adopted the forms on this site.
+All forms submitted to the Court must be consistent; therefore, any reproduction of these forms in another format must match the official version of the form exactly, including font size, page breaks, margins and word or space placement, and may not exclude any portion of the official form.

 The most commonly utilized forms are provided in “fillable” pdf format.
 All you need is a pdf file reader, (the Adobe reader is free on the web), and a printer.
-Download and save the files to your computer for repeated or later use, replacing your current plea form files, or open them now.
+You can either download and save the files to your computer for repeated or later use, replacing your current plea form files, or open them in the browser.
 Either way, you can complete the forms and print them in very little time.

-As an additional service to the Bar, the forms typically required in the most common circumstances are also provided below in “fillable” pdf format, or “packets,” so you can avoid having to re-enter data, such as cause numbers and names, on each page.
+As an additional service to the Bar, the forms typically required in the most common circumstances are also provided in “fillable” pdf format, or “packets,” so you can avoid having to re-enter data, such as cause numbers and names, on each page.
 The process to complete the packets is the same as the process used on individual forms.
 The packets will save a lot of time over individual forms!

-Each plea situation is different, and additional individual forms are usually required, even when you make use of a packet.
-You are responsible for knowing the local Court rules, which are posted on this website, including memos from the Courts to the Bar, in determining which forms must be provided for the plea.
+Each plea situation is different, and additional individual forms are often required, even when you use a packet.
+You are responsible for knowing the local Court rules, which are posted on this website, including memos from the Courts to the Bar, in determining which forms must be submitted.

-For forms completed in handwriting, simply open the form in your pdf file reader and, without entering any information, print it.
+For handwritten forms, simply open the form or packet in your pdf file reader and, without entering any information, print it.
 The blank form will print.
 If you choose this method, remember your handwritten entries must be completely legible.

-The following new form (fillable) has been added as a courtesy, as of May, 2015:
+The following new forms have been added as a courtesy, as of May, 2017:

 Acknowledgment of 39.14 Disclosure